ralienpp/ray/trip.md

 If the object remained where you left it - it would mean that it was not attracted by anything; if it went in a different direction - you could tell that there is definitely something out there, but it is not pulling the object towards the center of the Earth.

-You should get used to invisible things, there are a lot of them out there, I'll tell you more when I have a chance to do so.
+You should get used to invisible things, there are a lot of them out there.
+As long as you can find a way to ensure they really exist, you'll be fine.
+I'll tell you more about it when I have a chance to do so.